dteare/opbookmarks/README.md

 1. Load item metadata from `~/.config/op/bookmarks`.
 See `Item metadata` section for details.
 2. To view an item in 1Password launch `onepassword://view-item/?a=${item.profileUUID}&v=${item.vaultUUID}&i=${item.uuid}`.
 3. To open an item in 1Password for editing launch `onepassword://edit-item/?a=${item.profileUUID}&v=${item.vaultUUID}&i=${item.uuid}`.
-4. For items with websites, open a browser and 1Password in your browser will show the fill options in the inline menu.
-In the future a url handler will be provided for automatic Open&Fill support.
+4. For items with websites, open a browser with a the URL with an extra parameter to specify the item UUID and 1Password will fill automatically.
+For example: `https://example.com/?w65dshuxxsfsqfmruhggbd7v2i=xmwoi4qiopy6xba2xfwzl23wpu`.

 A working example can be seen in the [1Password 8 Raycast extension](https://github.com/dteare/raycast-1password-extension).
 The primary code is in [list.tsx](https://github.com/dteare/raycast-1password-extension/blob/main/src/list.tsx).